 How to Apply

-Applications to Student Finance England is expected to open in late February.
+Applications to Student Finance England are now open.
 We would strongly encourage you to apply as soon as possible, to ensure your funding is in place for the start of your studies.

 Top tips for completing your application